18F/ntis-gov/about_us/index.md

 We’re a 200-person organization dedicated to helping government ask questions and get results — all using data.

 Our mission demands data-savvy people.
 We’re looking for people who speak R, Python, and D3.
 Who dream in Databricks, Spark, and AWS.
 Who believe better data insights can lead to better public services.

+We don't have any open positions right now, but will soon!
+In the meantime, check out other opportunities at the <a href="https://www.usajobs.gov/Search/?keyword=%22department%20of%20commerce%22">U.S. Department of Commerce</a>.